 Audit Existing Google Analytics accounts

 As we discussed in the intro to this post, there’s no shortage of Google Analytics accounts.
-Most of those accounts have a vanilla installation, and a bunch of junk data inside.
-It’s possible to make living as a freelancer by auditing existing Google Analytics accounts.
+Most of those accounts have a vanilla installation and a bunch of junk data inside.
+It’s possible to make a living as a freelancer by auditing existing Google Analytics accounts.

 You can figure out which improvements account owners need to make, then provide them a map to fix their account.
-Or you can even up-sell them on a service to make the improvements directly as a service provider.
+Or you can even up-sell them to make the upgrades directly as a service provider.

-Audits are a great foot-in-the-door project for emerging freelancers.
+Audits are a tremendous foot-in-the-door project for emerging freelancers.

 Technical tagging Expert

 You could specialize in integrating Google Analytics with other platforms.
 Many companies need integration installed between their CRM and Google Analytics.
-You could concentrate installations for specific CRMs or sales databases.
+You could concentrate installations for specific CRM or sales databases.